How to Spend 2 Days in Tucson, AZ (Weekend Itinerary + Map)

 Day 1 in Tucson

-The Arizona-Sonora Desert Museum is a very unique and interesting museum that was established in 1952.
-It is actually one of the most visited places in southern Arizona.
+The Arizona-Sonora Desert Museum is a unique and interesting museum that was established in 1952.
+It is one of the most visited places in southern Arizona.

-It hosts about two miles of walking paths and a stunning desert landscape where museum exhibits and experiences take place.
+The museum is home to about two miles of walking paths and a desert landscape where museum exhibits and experiences take place.

 Here you’ll see the Sonoran Desert-specific gardens, visit the Earth Sciences Center featuring the region’s geology, explore the mineral collections, and see exhibitions about ancient Arizona.